Netrakhe123/Data-Analyst-Portfolio/HR Employee Analysis/README.md

 # HR Employee Analysis using SQL

+SQL: Performed data cleaning and joins on HR data to analyze department-wise employee distribution.

 ## Project Objective
 Analyze employee data using SQL with simple joins and data cleaning.